• Ceramic fiber insulation wool rope System 1

 Ceramic fiber insulation wool rope

-Q:Are glass fiber textiles resistant to discoloration?
+Q:Are glass fiber textiles resistant to discoloration in contact with sweat?

 1. Manufacturer Overview